p/redis-dump-load/README.rst

 By default redis-dump-load uses utf-8 for encoding and decoding.
 This behavior matches redis-py, whose default encoding is utf-8.
 A different encoding can be specified.

+ijson's yajl2 backend can only decode ``bytes`` instances, not ``str``.
+When loading data from a file opened in text mode and using ijson-yajl2, redis-dump-load will encode the file data using utf-8 encoding before passing the data to ijson.
+If this fails, try opening the file/stream in binary mode.

+jsaone can only decode text strings (``str`` instances), not ``bytes``.
+When loading data from a file opened in binary mode and using jsaone, redis-dump-load will decode the file data using the default encoding.
+If this fails, you can change the default encoding or open the files in text mode with the encoding appropriately specified in the ``open()`` call.

 Concurrent Modifications
 ------------------------